Bowling: Ball

-Bowling balls vary, depending on the type of bowling.
+Bowling balls vary by the type of bowling.
 Tenpin balls are about 8.59 in in diameter, typically have three holes, and weigh from 6 to 16 lb.
 The size and spacing of the finger holes on non-customized balls are generally smaller on lighter balls to accommodate smaller hands.
-Modern resin covers (surfaces) available since the early 1990s enhance a ball's hook (curve) potential, and the shape of the balls' cores (pictured) permit fine-tuning of desired ball paths.
-In contrast, traditional plastic balls are suitable for straighter shots.
-Duckpin and candlepin balls fit in the palm of the hand, and have no holes.
+Modern resin covers (surfaces, available since the early 1990s) enhance a ball's hook (curve) potential, and the shape of the balls' cores permit fine-tuning desired ball paths.
+Traditional plastic balls are suitable for straighter shots.
+Duckpin and candlepin balls fit in the palm, and have no holes.